Layr-Labs/eigenlayer-contracts/docs/core/StrategyManager.md

 ) external returns (uint256);
 ```

-Anyone can call this method to transfer slashed shares to the operator sets's `redistributionRecipient`.
-This method sets the `burnOrRedistributableShares` for the given `slashId` and `operatorSet` to 0.
-To accommodate the unlimited number of strategies that can be added to an operatorSet, users can also pass in a strategy to clear via `clearBurnOrRedistributableSharesByStrategy`.
-The strategies that haven not been cleared can be retrieved by calling `getBurnOrRedistributableShares(operatorSet, slashId)`.
+Anyone can call these methods after the slash resolution delay to transfer slashed shares to the operator set's `redistributionRecipient`. `clearBurnOrRedistributableShares` clears every strategy recorded for the `operatorSet` and `slashId`.
+To accommodate the unlimited number of strategies that can be added to an operator set, callers can also clear one strategy at a time with `clearBurnOrRedistributableSharesByStrategy`.
+The strategies that have not been cleared can be retrieved by calling `getBurnOrRedistributableShares(operatorSet, slashId)`.

 *Effects*:
-* Resets the strategy's burn or redistributable shares for the operatorSet and slashId to 0
+* Removes the strategy's burn or redistributable shares for the `operatorSet` and `slashId`
 * If the shares to remove are nonzero:
-    * Calls `withdraw` on the `strategy`, withdrawing shares and sending a corresponding amount of tokens to the operator sets's `redistributionRecipient`
+    * Calls `withdraw` on the `strategy`, withdrawing shares and sending a corresponding amount of tokens to the operator set's `redistributionRecipient`
     * Emits a `BurnOrRedistributableSharesDecreased`
+* Deletes the slash resolution block once all strategies for the slash have been cleared

 #### `burnShares`